 Once you get to your next resort, one of two things will occur: your luggage is already in your room or you need to pick it up/have it delivered.
 If your luggage is already in your room, then great!
 You have successfully had your luggage moved during a split stay.

 If not, you can stop by bell services and let them know you are there and ready to have your luggage delivered (as long as your room is ready).
 Additionally, you could head up to your room ahead of time and call bell services from there.
+Or, you can grab your luggage straight from bell services.

 Shortly after, they will bring your luggage up to your room.
 They have always been very helpful about unloading the luggage off the cart and putting it where I ask.